robinmanuelthiel/xamarinworkshop/02 Setting up/README.md

 ### On Mac
 On a Mac, Xamarin needs to be installed differently.
 [Download the installer](https://www.xamarin.com/download) and run it.
 It should install all Xamarin components you need, including the Android SDK and Xamarin Studio, which will be your IDE on OSX/macOS.

-## Prepare the Android development
+## Prepare for Android development
 ### Android SDK
 Both ways of installing Xamarin for Mac or Windows should install the Android SDK automatically.
 If anything goes wrong, you can also [download it from the Google Developer portal](https://developer.android.com/studio/index.html).